PostHog/posthog.com/contents/tutorials/react-cookie-banner.md

 So far, our cookie banner is just for show.
 We want it to control whether PostHog uses cookies or not.
 This means we either set persistence to `localStorage+cookie` or `memory` depending on the user's consent.
 We need to do this in two places:

 1. Change PostHog's persistence at runtime when a user makes a consent decision in `Banner.jsx`.
-2. Use the consent decision to decide what persistence PostHog should be initialized with in `main.jsx`.
+2. Use the consent decision to decide PostHog's initial persistence in `main.jsx`.

 In `Banner.jsx`, we import PostHog and use a `useEffect` hook to change PostHog's persistence at runtime.